-Ohanaeze unveils agricultural programme for Igbo youths
+Ohanaeze unveils Agricultural programme for Igbo youths

 By Dennis Agbo

-Ohanaeze Ndigbo Youth Wing has unveiled an agricultural programme initiative, aimed at encouraging more Igbo youths to return to farming and other agricultural practices to create jobs and wealth for themselves and their families.
+OHANAEZE Ndigbo Youth Wing has unveiled agricultural programme initiative, aimed at encouraging more Igbo youths return to farming and other agricultural practices to create job and wealth for themselves and their families.

-Unveiling the initiative at the National Secretariat of the apex Igbo organization in Enugu where fertilizer, seed crops and covid-19 palliatives were presented, leader of Ohanaeze youth wing, Chief Arthur Obiora stated that in the era of dwindling oil fortune, aided by the effect of the coronavirus pandemic, Ndigbo has no better alternative than to embrace agriculture the more.
+Unveiling the initiative at the National Secretariat of the apex Igbo organization in Enugu where fertilizers, seed crops and covid-19 palliatives were presented, leader of Ohanaeze youth wing, Chief Arthur Obiora stated that in the era of dwindling oil fortune, aided by the effect of the coronavirus pandemic, Ndigbo have no better alternative than to embrace agriculture the more.

-Mentoring the young Igbo, Nwodo asked them to observe the two types of wars confronting them at the present time.
+Mentoring the young Igbo, Nwodo asked them to observer the two types of wars confronting them at the present time.
 “It is the war of hunger and the war of Ignorance,” he disclosed.

 On the war of hunger, Nwodo stated that the tool for waging it was food production while that of Ignorance is with power of knowledge through functional education.